dman-coders/drush_get/README.md

 Where local copies of site-alias `*.alias.drushrc.php` files may be created.
 If using the optional --save write-back option, this alias-path should be writable.
+Local copies of the retrieved site-alias info may then be saved there for quicker future access.
+If you have more than one directory as a search path, the first one will be used as the write-back location.

 ### get-docroot-pattern